-The talkback mic (not supplied and there is no phantom power) is hooked into the xlr connector on the remote.
-There is a mic level trim pot next to the xlr connector.
+The talkback mic (not supplied and there is no phantom power) is hooked into the xIr connector on the remote.
 The talk back mic signal is mixed into the headphone amplifier along with the selected headphone source.
 By sending a cue mix to the Aux input you can use the headphone system for doing overdubs in the studio and have communication to the artist.
 At the same time the main audio path can operate independently of the headphone system